Studio Closed March 25-29 "Spring Break"

 Mrs. Liz has been living in Brevard County, FL since 1952.
 She began her dance training at Jim Trevelen's School of Dance and Ebsen School of Dance and Royal Studios in Orlando.
 Her summers were spent studying in New York City at Ballet Russe and June Taylor School of Dance.
 She received her Dance Masters of America Teaching certification in 1958, which is the same year the Dussich Dance Studio began its inception.
 Along with the study, she began the Brevard Dance Company and initiated the Lecture Demonstration Dance Program in Brevard County Schools and has trained and coached many professionals dancers and teachers through the studio as well as through Florida Dance Masters.
 Currently, Mrs. Liz is the membership chairperson for Florida Dance Masters and is the author of the FDM Ballet Syllabus and Dictionary.
 Mrs. Liz still teaches many of the adult classes here at the studio.

 Ms. Tabatha teaches acro, preschool, combo, lyrical, musical theater, Competition Team, and has been the artistic director of The Imperial Dance Corps .
 Ms. Tabatha is said to have started dancing from the moment she could walk.
 She is a 3rd generation dance teacher.
 Coming from a legacy of dancers, Tabatha has studied all forms of dance.
-In 2005, she received a scholarship to attend the Broadway Theatre Project, where she studied with Ben Vereen, Patrick Page (The Lion King) and Paige Davis (Chicago).
+In 2005, she received a scholarship to attend the Broadway Theater Project, where she studied with Ben Vereen, Patrick Page (The Lion King), Jeff Goldbloom (Jurassic Park) and Paige Davis (Chicago).
 She received several dance scholarships from Florida Dance Masters with her dance abilities.
 She was a finalist for Ms. Dance of Florida in 2005 and 2006.
-In 2006, she graduated from Cocoa Beach High School, where she was the choreographer for the Cocoa Beach High School Dance Team.
-That same year she also was a finalist for the Orlando Magic Dance Team.
-After her tryouts, she went on to dance and sing for PGT Entertainment on Regent Cruise Lines from 2006-2009.
+In 2006, she graduated from Cocoa Beach High School, where she was a choreographer for the High School Dance Team.
+That same year she was a finalist for the Orlando Magic Dance Team.
+She went on to dance for PGT Entertainment on Regent Seven Seas Cruise Lines from 2006-2009.
 Tabatha dance professionally as well as travel around the world.
 Tabatha graduated from Eastern Florida State College with her AA, and Associates in Childhood Development, as well as completed certifications in Childcare Center Management, Early Child Development Intervention and Infant, Toddler and Preschool Specializations.
 She returned to Dussich Dance Studio as a teacher in 2015.
 She is a certified Dance Instructor thru Florida Dance Masters and a current member of FDM.
 Tabatha was an elementary school teacher for four years.
 She currently is a special education teacher at Gardendale Elementary.
 Ms. Tabatha loves teaching both education and dance.

 Debbie Manlove trained under Caroline de Lone and was a member of the Harrisburg Civic Ballet Company, a local semi-professional company in Pennsylvania.
 She majored in Dance at the Philadelphia Dance Academy, which was affiliated with the Combs College of Music, under the direction of Nadia Chilkovski, a dancer from Martha Graham’s first company.
 In her 50 years of dancing and teaching, she has taken from numerous teachers, including from NYC Ballet’s first cavalier in their first production of the Nutcracker.
 Miss Debbie began teaching at age 16, at the West Shore Rec board.
 She also taught at the local YWCA, before opening her own studio, Manlove School of Dance, which she own and operated for 22 years.
 Since relocating to Florida, she has been a substitute instructor here at Dussich Dance Studio, but most recently has joined our faculty as the Creative Movement Instructor, which is a dance class for our dancers with special needs that is rewarding both for the dancers and Miss Debbie!